odibua/automateDataCollectionAndProcessing/README.md

-# Automate Data Collection and Processing
+# Automate Data Collection and Processing (In progress)

 This file contains the gui, microscopeGUI, that is used to apply voltage signals to an electrostatic comb-drive actuator in electrolytes.
 The actuator is fabricated as in [1],